 The framework and logic behind setting constraints and limits

-Justification for ETF inclusion
+Justification for ETF and unit trust inclusion

 UOBAM IM-MA works intensively to validate the current model by conducting tests on the model output and sense checking against our in-house optimisation models.